SuprGames/serverless-app-template/README.md

+# Important update note:

-WE have now a better template: https://github.com/SuprGames/serverless-ts-base-template/tree/master
+We have now a better template: https://github.com/SuprGames/serverless-ts-base-template/tree/master

+--

+Legacy Template:

 This will be archived.